lakshithaonline/synthetic-vehicle-data-or-vehicle-fitness-evaluation-csv/README.md

 - **Format**: CSV (Comma-Separated Values)
 - **Size**: [73 KB]

-## License

-[Specify a license here, e.g., MIT License.
-If unsure, you can start with a permissive license like MIT or Apache 2.0.]

 ## How to Cite

 If you use this dataset in your research, please cite it as follows: